-At the end of a cold call, it can be highly productive to stop a minute to reflect on how the call went in order to identify what could have been done better.
+At the end of a cold call, it can be highly productive to stop for a minute to reflect on how the call went in order to identify what could have been done better.
 While we can come across various scenarios, they typically recur again and again.
 With that being said, if we are able to consciously reflect on what occurred on the previous call as well as identify what we could have done better, then we improve our ability to handle similar scenarios which occur on calls in the future.

 Likely, we’ll face objections on each cold call.
-It’s helpful to reflect on the objections which a prospect used to improve as well as be better moving forward regardless if the objection brought the call to an end or not.
+It’s helpful to reflect on the objections that a prospect used to improve as well as be better moving forward regardless if the objection brought the call to an end or not.

 1. Reflect on the Objection

 Reflecting back during outbound sales in order to identify the objections the prospect had can be greatly helpful.
-If there is one objection which brought the call to end, that is a great place to use time and energy.
+If there is one objection that brought the call to end, that is a great place to use time and energy.
 Once the objections are identified, reconcile those with your list of expected objections.
 If you had any objections that weren’t on your list and you feel it’s possible they may come up again, this would be an opportune time to add them so you can begin to be more prepared for future calls.

 2. Reflect on the Response

 Next, we should reflect on how we responded to the objections.
 Could we have given better responses to keep the call going?
 If the objections were on your list of expected objections, it’s good to review and see whether or not we delivered a response that was part of our plan as well as if we followed that plan.
-Also, we can reflect on how the prospect responded to our response of their objection to measure how good our response worked to keep the call going during outbound sales.
+Also, we can reflect on how the prospect responded to our response to their objection to measure how good our response worked to keep the call going during outbound sales.